Nara Deer Park – Feeding Deer At The Nara Park In Japan

 How To Get To Nara Deer Park

-The Nara Park is located just east of Nara city, and it’s easy to reach from either Osaka or Kyoto.
+The Nara Park is located just east of Nara city in Japan, and it’s easy to reach from either Osaka or Kyoto.

 From Kyoto, it’s a 30-60 minute ride south on one of the Kintetsu rail lines.